Air Conditioner Repair Checklist

 - Turn off electricity totally at the breaker or outside lever.

 - Remove yard rubbish around the AC.
 Once you’ve cleared all the refuse within a two-foot radius, you can use a paint brush or vacuum to gingerly clean the equipment’s fins.
-Kinked fins can also hurt efficiency, so you can attempt to adjust them with a small knife.
+Kinked fins can also hurt efficiency.

 - Use a hose nozzle to carefully clean the fins from inside the system.
 Make sure to avoid getting moisture on the fan motor.